mathisonian/regl-tween/README.md

 ### Why?

 This automatically computes tweened values in the shader so it's much faster than doing it in the main javascript thread.
-See it running with 1.25 million points: https://mathisonian.github.io/regl-tween/
+See it running with a quarter of a million points: https://mathisonian.github.io/regl-tween/

 ## installation